Local data in Angular Grid component

 {

-// Find the record with the matching OrderID
+// Find and remove record with matching OrderID

 OrdersDetails.GetAllRecords().Remove(OrdersDetails.GetAllRecords().Where(or => or.OrderID == int.Parse(value.key.ToString())).FirstOrDefault());